 As Ron Ashkenas wrote in Turning a Problem into an Opportunity, “Many managers respond to challenges literally.
 When something happens in the external environment their default position is to continue the current way of doing things, but just ratchet the resources up or down as conditions change.
 As such, they treat their problems as temporary issues that need to be solved in order to get back to business as usual.
 But other managers see problems in a different light — as a signal from the environment that it’s time for fresh thinking.
 For them it’s not just a matter of resolving the immediate issue, but using the problem to reassess the current way of doing business, to innovate.
 In this way, problems can open new worlds”.

-This blog was adapted from the talk Jeff Daniells presented at the 2016 ISHS-ProMusa symposium and to which Stewart Lindsay collaborated.
-Both authors work at the Queensland Department of Agriculture and Fisheries, South Johnstone, Australia.
+This blog was adapted from the presentation Jeff Daniells gave at the 2016 ISHS-ProMusa symposium and to which Stewart Lindsay collaborated.
+Both authors work at the Queensland Department of Agriculture and Fisheries in South Johnstone, Australia.

 - TR4 as a driver of agroecological approaches in banana production